Direct to Trøndelag

 Fly from London Gatwick to Trondheim from only £49,90*.
 Explore the city and beyond – Vikings in Stiklestad, quaint Røros and coastal fishing villages.

-From history and culture to nature and outdoors activities in stunning surroundings, Trøndelag represents real Scandinavia in many ways.
-Some of the most important events in Norway's history took place in the Trøndelag region, and the coast area offers outstanding deep-sea fishing and fun activities like eagle safari and kayaking.
+From history and culture to nature and outdoor activities in stunning surroundings, Trøndelag represents real Scandinavia in many ways.
+Some of the most important events in Norway's history took place in the Trøndelag region, and the coastal area offers outstanding deep-sea fishing and fun activities like eagle safari and kayaking.

 Trondheim is the ideal starting point for a visit to the region.
 The city was founded by the Viking king Olav Tryggvason in 997 and was the capital of Norway for 200 years.
 Today it is Norway's third biggest city with a population of almost 200,000 and many exciting museums, charming small shops and innovative restaurants.
 The Nidelven River winds its way through the city centre, passing the magnificent Nidaros Cathedral (built 1070-1300), the old district of Bakklandet and long rows of brightly coloured wharves.